List of Making Fiends characters: Mrs. Millet

 Mrs. Millet is the lunch lady.
 A red frog fiend watches over her to make sure that she always serves nothing but clams, beef jerky, and grape punch.
 She openly disobeyed her fiend for two days before finally caving in.
 She is voiced by Amy Winfrey.

 Mr. Gumpit

-Mr. Gumpit is a purple nervous man that owns the Giant Pet Supplies store.
+Mr. Gumpit is a purple nervous man that owns the Giant Pet Supplies shop.
 He is voiced by Dave Wasson and only appeared in the TV series.

 Mr. Onion Man

 Mr. Onion Man owns the local onion stand in Clamburg.
 He is seen to be the father or a relative to Maggie, as he sat with her at the parent-teacher night.
 He is voiced by Peter Merryman and only appeared in the TV series.

 Charlotte's Parents

 Charlotte's Parents were first mentioned in the television episode "Parents".
 They were only seen in a family picture.
 According to Charlotte and her grandmother Charlene, Charlotte's parents are astronauts on a space station.
 In the episode "Parents", Vendetta makes two look-a-like fiends to impersonate Charlotte's parents.